linode/docs/docs/guides/applications/containers/how-to-create-a-dagger-pipeline-with-linode/index.md

     anyio.run(main)
     ```

-7. The entire file should look like this.
-Ensure the proper indentation of each line is maintained.
+1. The entire file should look like this:

     ```file {title="~/hello-dagger/ci/main.py" lang="python"}
     import sys